arpitbbhayani/swe-math-weekly/2/README.md

-# The YouTube Content Evolution Problem
+# Evolution of Tech Content Creators

 This is a solution to the problem: https://arpitbhayani.me/math/2